filecoin-project/lotus/README.md

 ### Running the baseline deals end-to-end test case

-1. Compile and Install Testground from source code from the [`oni`](https://github.com/testground/testground/pull/1083) branch.
+1. Compile and Install Testground from source code.
     * See the [Getting Started](https://github.com/testground/testground#getting-started) section of the README for instructions.

 2. Run a Testground daemon